 What candy ingredients are not vegan?

-These are ingredients you’ll find in candy and chocolate that are NOT vegan, and should be avoided if following a vegan lifestyle.
+These ingredients in candy and chocolate are NOT vegan and should be avoided if following a vegan lifestyle.

 - Bone Char